 A typical appointment lasts 30 minutes and it is very helpful if the patient has kept a record of food and drink consumed over the last 3 days.
 Food diaries can be collected from reception if you wish.
 Referral to the service is via a doctor or another member of the practice team such as the practice nurse or the Health Visitor.

 If you’re at risk of serious illness or complications from flu, you should have the seasonal flu vaccination each year.
-The seasonal flu vaccination is offered free of charge to people in
+The seasonal flu vaccination is offered free of charge to people in at-risk groups.